joaocarloscabral/tripfaces/README.md

 # tripfaces

-A simple JSF implementation to create interactive tours
+A simple JSF implementation to create interactive tours based on Trip.js